What is Entomology?

 The Bachelor’s of Science degree in Entomology gives students an extensive background in the basic sciences, including biology, chemistry and physics, while giving students the opportunity to take upper-level courses in entomology.

 Please use the links below to jump to specific sections

 To declare the Entomology major students must contact the Student Services Coordinator (Sara Rodock, 608-262-9926, 276 Russell Labs, 1630 Linden Dr, appointment link for current UW-Madison students).
 From there students will need to go to Room 116 Agriculture Hall to declare the major.
 Current College of Agricultural and Life Science (CALS) students will just need to fill out a declaration form.
 Students in another college (Engineering, L&S , etc) will need to attend a transfer session.

 For general information on admissions to the University of Wisconsin-Madison please visit the Undergraduate Admissions website.

 Students who major in Entomology complete both the CALS general education requirements as well as the major requirements.
 The Entomology major requirements are designed to give students a basic background in math and the sciences which then allows the students to focus 15 credits in Entomology.
-This major will give students the same background as more general biological science majors, but also allow student to focus their upper-level courses and participate in a smaller department.
+The University General Education, CALS, and Entomology Major requirements have some overlap and students are strongly recommended to work with an advisor on course selection.